moh7afiz90/super-carnival/modern_js/01-Fundamentals/13-General_Loops/README.md

 - The general ways to write loops are:

 ### For Loop
+- Recommendation: use For Loop when you know the number of iteration required to finish the job
 ```js
 // Loop Structure
 for( declaration of variable ; condition; increment of variable)